Corticomics/rodRefReg/RRR_Installer/README.md

    - Enter your **Slack Token** and **Channel ID** when prompted.
    - Click **"Install"** to begin the installation.
-   - The installer will guide you through the process.
+   - The installer will guide you through the process, including installing any missing dependencies.
    - You may be prompted to enter your password to authorize administrative actions.

 5. **After Installation**